RE-Capstone/ConsoleTester/README.md

 3. Open ` cmd ` and type ` cargo version `

 **Recommendations:**
-- Install new Windows terminal [Found here](https://github.com/microsoft/terminal)
+- Install new Windows terminal [Found here](https://github.com/microsoft/terminal) [This isn't necessary it may just help you in the long run]

 #### Build Steps